ManimCommunity/manim/docs/source/installation/linux.rst

-If you don't want to use the packaged version from AUR, here is what you need to do manually: Update your package sources, then install Cairo, Pango, and FFmpeg:
+If you don't want to use the packaged version from AUR, here is what you need to do manually: Update your package sources, then install Cairo, and Pango:

 .. code-block:: bash

    sudo pacman -Syu
-   sudo pacman -S cairo pango ffmpeg
+   sudo pacman -S cairo pango

 If you don't have ``python-pip`` installed, get it by running: